DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

 * Ephemeral Computing
     * use as a need rises
     * destroy environment once needs are met and resources are no longer required
+* Type 1 Hypervisors
+    * tied to the underlying hardware and hosts virtual machines on top of it, and it operates as the sole layer between the hardware (bare metal) and host (virtual servers) layer.
+    * A common example would be VMware ESXI.
+    * security can be maintained with a very high degree of confidence
+    * more difficult to exploit
+    * vendor controls upgrades and patches
+* Type 2 Hypervisors
+    * software based, it resides on the host system itself and then orchestrates the hosts under its purview.
+    * In this case, the hypervisor is not tied directly to the bare-metal infrastructure and instead runs within an operating system as software.
+A common example would be VMware Workstation.
+    * more vulnerable to any potential flaws and software exploits that can strike the underlying OS, which could then be used to launch attacks against the hypervisor.
+    * security is not as tight as Type 1
+    * patching / upgrading and vigilance of the underlying OS is key

 **Common Threats**
+* "Top threats to Cloud Computing: The Egregious 11" (https://cloudsecurityalliance.org/group/top-threats/).
-* Data Breach
+    * Data Breaches
         * result of a cyberattack
         * when sensitive data is stolent, includes Personally Indetifiable Information (PII)/Protected Health Information (PHI)
         * due to poor application or database security design or configuration, whereby data is exposed without proper authorization
+        * also includes data loss ("data leaks")
+            * often due to a system or service misconfiguration or oversharing
+        * Applies to IaaS, PaaS, and SaaS models
         * Prevention
             * following secure development practices and adhering to recommendations in the secure data lifecycle
+    * Misconfiguration and inadequate change control
+        * systems not properly setup to enforce security policies and best practices
+        * Applies to IaaS, PaaS, and SaaS models
+    * Lack of cloud security architecture and strategy
+        * misguided notion of "lift and shift" effectively re-creating network segements and implementing the same type of sec controls that they have within their own data centers.
+        * no effective approach to cloud security architectures
+        * physical barriers do not exist in the cloud
+        * Applies to IaaS, and PaaS models
+    * Insufficient identity, credential, access, and key management
+        * key rotation is not set up
+        * poor password complexity and strength
+        * no MFA
+        * use of certificates
+        * make sure credentials are NOT stored in public code repos (such as Github)
+        * Applies to IaaS, PaaS, and SaaS models
-* Data Loss
+    * Account hijacking
+        * attack designed to steal or wedge themselves into the middle of a conversation in order to gain control
+            * i.e Man-in-the-Middle attack
+        * attacker gains access through either exploiting system, that can eavesdrop or capture traffic or use it to attack other systems in the cloud or the underlying cloud infrastructure.
+        * Use of MFA and strong account provisioning controls and access requirements can minimize the risk
+        * Applies to IaaS, PaaS, and SaaS models
-    * "data leaks"
+    * Insider threat
-    * when data is unknowingly exposed to the public
-    * often due to a system or service misconfiguration or oversharing
+        * disgruntled employees can wreak havoc on a system
+        * internal acts of disruption include theft and sabotage
+        * Applies to IaaS, PaaS, and SaaS models
-* APIs (SOAP or REST)
+    * Insecure interfaces and APIs
         * Targets for DDoS attacks
         * Security mechanisms include API gateway, authN/authZ, IP filtering, throttling, quotas, data validation
         * ensure secure storage, distribution, and transmission of access keys
-* Malicious Indsider
-    * disgruntled employees can wreak havoc on a system
-    * internal acts of disruption include theft and sabotage
-* Account (or Service) Traffic Hijacking
-    * attack designed to steal or wedge themselves into the middle of a conversation in order to gain control
-    * i.e Man-in-the-Middle attack
+        * Applies to IaaS, PaaS, and SaaS models
+    * Weak control plane
+        * The control plane within a cloud environment enables administrators to have full control over the data infrastructure and security controls implemented on it.
+        * security is paramount
+        * Applies to IaaS, PaaS, and SaaS models
+    * Metastructure and applistructure failures
+        * protecting the underlying APIs that are exposed for operating a cloud environment, CSP must secure the the APIs
+        * Applies to IaaS, PaaS, and SaaS models
+    * Limited cloud usage visibility
+        * Logging and Observability is key
-* Abuse of cloud services
+    * Abuse and nefarious use of cloud services
         * consumers sometimes misuse their cloud services for illegal or immoral activities
     * Insufficient due dilligence
         * failure to perform due dilligence can result in a due care violation
         * Due Dilligence definition:
             * process/effort to collect and analyze information before making a decision or conducting a transaction
             * increase understanding and reduces risk
         * Due Care definition:
             * doing what a reasonable person would do in a given situation.
 Sometimes called the **_prudent person rule_**
-* Improper Configuration
-* Interface attacks
-* IAM Failures → stolen creds, improper exposure
-* Application flaws
-* Improper use, configuration or implementation of cryptography

 **Security Hygiene (e.g., patching, baselining)**
+* Baselines
+    * set of standards and settings applied to systems when they are first built.
+    * essentially templates and images built to security policies and are applied to any systems based on their purpose.
+* Patching
+    * released through vendors or internal dev teams to apply fixes, new features, etc
+    * applying patches is critical as new security gaps are discovered
 * Configuration Management
     * ensures systems are configured similarly
     * configurations are known and documented